PODCAST "The Bulletin"

 Theme: Hospital de Sant'Ana

 Guest: Carlos Augusto Batista Anjos Teixeira was born in Évora in 1961.
 He took the Aircraft Material Mechanic Course in the Portuguese Air Force, having worked in military and civil aviation between 1979 and 1983.
-He has been working at the Hospital de Sant’Ana since 1984, initially as a mechanical locksmith.
+He has worked at the Hospital de Sant’Ana since 1984, initially as a mechanical locksmith.
 In 1987 he took on the role of clinical photographer and since 2004 he has been responsible for the Innovation and Knowledge Center of HOSA.

 Episode 35, 2024